RFNajera/baltimore-homicide-inequality/README.md

 write.csv(homicides_2016, file = "data/baltimore_homicides_2016.csv")
 ```
 ### Question 1
-**How many homicides were reported in 2016?
+**How many homicides were reported in 2016?**

-Now we're ready to bring in a shapefile from BNIA which contains the shape of the CSAs in Baltimore for mapping purposes as well as other information on the CSAs, like population, percent of households under the poverty line, etc...
-All data we'll use.
+Now we're ready to bring in a shapefile from BNIA which contains the shape of the CSAs in Baltimore for mapping purposes.

 ```r
 # Bring in shapefile with population data obtained from the